 Many cash back credit cards come with no annual fee as well, although some with more generous bonus offers and rewards schemes charge annual fees on the modest side, usually under $100.

-- Citi® Double Cash Card – Best for flat rate cash back
+- Citi® Double Cash Card – Best for up to 2 percent cash back

 - Discover it® Cash Back – Best for rotating cash back categories

 - Capital One SavorOne Cash Rewards Credit Card – Best for cash back on dining

 Travel credit cards offer you the opportunity to earn rewards that are geared specifically toward travel, whether that means earning flexible travel credits you can use toward any travel purchase or even points you can transfer to airline or hotel programs.
 Some travel credit cards also let you earn points within a specific program, such as a frequent flyer program or hotel loyalty program.

 If you often travel for business or pleasure, you can also keep your eye out for luxury travel credit cards that offer perks like airport lounge access, annual travel credits and credits for Global Entry or TSA PreCheck.
 You don’t even have to leave town to start earning points and miles that can make your next trip more affordable — many of the best travel rewards cards let you earn these perks by making everyday non-travel-related purchases.

 See our best travel credit card offers, including: